A Little History

 The Real Single Season Home Run King

 One of the most power hitter baseball has ever seen was big Josh Gibson.
 Baseball historians consider Gibson to be among the very best catchers and power hitters in the history of any league.
 Compared to Babe Ruth for his power hitting.
 It is estimated that Gibson hit over 900 home runs in his 17 year career.
 He appeared in nine East-West All-Star games, and his 84 homeruns (hit against varied levels of competition) in 1936 is a feat often discussed in baseball circles today.
+His career was spent mostly with 2 teams the Pittsburgh Crawfords and the Homestead Grays.
+Unfortunately Gibson was never able to play in the Major Leagues.
+He died at the early age of 35 in early 1947.
+The cause of his death is still under debate of whether it was a stroke or due to a brain tumor that he was diagnosed with in 1943 and refused surgery to remove.
+His death came months before the integration of baseball ever took place.

 Gibson was inducted into the Baseball Hall of Fame in 1972 one year after his long time friend Satchel Paige.